Strikes hit Iran and Tehran targets Israel and Gulf states amid mixed signals over talks to end war

 Iran hits Israel and Gulf neighbors while Israel attacks Beirut

 Israel said it carried out an extensive series of strikes on Iranian “production sites,” without providing more information.
-In Tehran, a massive blast was heard in northern neighborhoods and another in the center of the city.
+In Tehran, a massive blast was heard in northern neighborhoods and another in the city center.

 Iran also fired multiple waves of missiles at Israel.

-In Tel Aviv, a missile with a 100 kilogram (220 pound) warhead evaded Israeli defenses to slam into a street in the city center, blowing out windows of a neighboring apartment building and sending smoke billowing.
+In Tel Aviv, a missile with a 100 kilogram (220 pound) warhead slammed into a street in the city center, blowing out windows of an apartment building and sending smoke billowing.
 Four people suffered minor wounds, rescue service worker Yoel Moshe said.

-Emerging from a shelter, Amir Hasid said he expected the scene to be far worse.
-“It feels like you’re a (sitting) duck, waiting for the missiles to hit you, or someone next to you,” he said.
+“It feels like you’re a (sitting) duck, waiting for the missiles to hit you, or someone next to you,” said Amir Hasid, emerging from a shelter.

-In Kuwait, power lines were hit from air defense shrapnel, causing partial electricity outages for several hours.
-Missile alert sirens sounded in Bahrain, the Emirati Defense Ministry said air defense systems responded to ballistic missiles and drones, and Saudi Arabia’s Defense Ministry said it had destroyed Iranian drones targeting its oil-rich Eastern Province.
+In Kuwait, power lines were hit by air defense shrapnel, causing partial electricity outages for several hours.
+Bahrain said it was attacked with missiles and drones, the United Arab Emirates said air defense systems responded to similar attacks, and Saudi Arabia said it destroyed Iranian drones targeting its oil-rich Eastern Province.

 A strike on a residential apartment southeast of the Lebanese capital killed at least three people, including a 3-year-old girl, according to the Lebanese Health Ministry.
 Another five people were killed in the south.